fgahr/termchan/README.md

       --data-urlencode "topic=Candlejack" \
       --data-urlencode "content=I'm not afraid of him.
 What's he gon-"
 --------------------------------------------------------------------------------
-NOTE: only the content field is mandatory
+NOTE: fields other than content are optional
 --------------------------------------------------------------------------------
 HAVE FUN!
 ```